nogagercsak/Mazah/README.md

-# official file for the Mazah app 🌎
+# Official file for the Mazah app 🌎♻️